Ivrea Carnival and Battle of Oranges

-So, the lead up to the Battle of Oranges unfolds like this…In January the town elects the Generale who takes on the role of master of ceremonies and assumes full power via a proclamation from the town hall balcony.
+In January the town elects the Generale who takes on the role of master of ceremonies and assumes full power via a proclamation from the town hall balcony.
 Later on the same day, he travels on horseback to pay homage to the Bishop and he finally gets the party started in the evening when he opens a grand masked ball in Piazza Ottinetti.
 This is also the day referred to as Abbà.
 The Abbà are a select group of 10 children dressed in Renaissance costume and represent the 5 parishes in Ivrea.
 In 1700, the Abba was the head of an association called Badia.
 This association was frequented by young people who organised parties, and their emblem was a loaf of bread stuck on the end of a pick.
 These days the pick is a sword and the bread (an orange of course) to symbolise the beheaded tyrant.

-The battle of oranges commences on the whistle on Sunday afternoon and Ivrea is blanketed in orange.
+The Battle of Oranges commences on the whistle on Sunday afternoon and Ivrea is blanketed in orange.
 When the whistle sounds again, the orange throwing stops temporarily for battle weary participants to draw breath and prepare for the next onslaught.
 Non-battle fatigued participants can launch even more oranges on Monday and Tuesday in a carnevale finale that lasts 4 days and involves 9 combat teams.
 Safety conscious spectators can hide behind the nets that cover the buildings around the edges of the piazza but more adventurous types can dodge the oranges directly on the battlefield.
 You are strongly recommended to wear the red Phrygian hat if you don’t want to get a direct hit.
 You have been warned!

-Battle participants who also double up as avid foodies will be pleased to know though that the end of carnival celebrations are marked with a tasty meal – polenta and cod (polenta e merluzzo).
+Battle participants who also double up as avid foodies will be pleased to know though that the end of Ivrea’s carnival celebrations are marked with a tasty meal – polenta and cod (polenta e merluzzo).
 Thousands of portions of the polenta, served soft and made with maize flour are dished up along with the salted cod and a hefty portion of thinly sliced onions, on Ash Wednesday to coincide with the first day of Lent in Piazza Lamamora.